 How you get these things and the number of required hours of clinical experience vary depending on the Pathway you choose.
 See the details in each Pathway link, below.

 The IBLCE requires that you have completed several college-level health sciences courses as well as a few continuing education health sciences courses.
 Read the IBLCE's Health Sciences Education Guide for more information and review their Health Sciences Summary Page.
-Your health sciences education courses do not have an expiration date so it does not matter how long ago you took them, just that you did.

 You will need the following courses from an accredited institution of higher learning:

 And these courses from either an accredited institution of higher learning or a continuing education provider:

 Breastfeeding Outlook has a Health Sciences Continuing Education Program that covers all of these except for Basic Life Support (which must be taken locally) for just $99!

 The very best way to get your 90 hours of lactation education is to take a LEAARC-Approved Comprehensive Lactation Course.
 You can be assured that these courses will properly prepare your to take and pass the IBLCE exam and to have a successful career as an IBCLC.

 The number of clinical hours you need and how you get them will be determined by your Pathway.
 The IIBLCE's Candidate Information Guide has more detailed information on accruing and counting lactation-specific clinical hours.
 Remember, if you are doing Pathway 3, you cannot being accruing clinical hours until your Pathway 3 Plan has been approved by the IBLCE.